mateuspaulo/aws-eks-terraform/README.md

 Prerequisites
 The tutorial assumes some basic familiarity with Kubernetes and kubectl but does not assume any pre-existing deployment.

-It also assumes that you are familiar with the usual Terraform plan/apply workflow.
-If you're new to Terraform itself, refer first to the Getting Started tutorial.

 For this tutorial, you will need:

 an AWS account